-The design teams also began preliminary designs in September and will be presenting them to the public at the November 18 virtual public meeting.
+The design teams also began preliminary designs in August which were presented to the public at the November 18 virtual public meeting.
+Right-of-way designs were started in October 2020 and will be shown at the second public meeting on April 29, 2021.
 These preliminary plans are also available for your review via the Streetscape Projects and Greenway and Sidewalk Projects pages, and on hard copies available at the locations listed above.

-Following the public meeting and comment period, public comments will be compiled, reviewed, and incorporated where feasible as the design progresses.
-Updated designs will be presented at a second public meeting in March 2021.
-Plans will be finalized following the second public meeting and construction is anticipated to begin in January 2022.
+Following the public meeting and comment period, public comments will be compiled and reviewed.
+Plans will be finalized following this second public meeting and construction is anticipated to begin in spring 2022.

 Notification of Field Work to be Conducted